nihad1213/Own-printf-Function-in-C/README.md

 ## Compilation

-To compile the program, use a C compiler such as GCC:
+To run the program, use a C compiler such as GCC:

 ```bash
 gcc main.c